Lachlan-Mayne/english-notes/nickNotes/Chem Task.md

 - decrease product push forward reaction
 - isolate the diatomic nitrogen in the air (78%) through liquefaction
 - get hydrogen from methane
-- don't do excess products because they want to keep
+- don't do excess products because they don't want to waste
-- catalyst!! - Fe: d orbitals, empty/unpaired to make lots of bonds in the iron catalyst and rearrange bonds with the nitrogen and hydrogen
+- catalyst!! - Fe: d orbitals, empty/unpaired to make lots of bonds in the iron catalyst and rearrange bonds with the nitrogen and hydrogen speeding up the reaction process
 -

 Websites used: